Quick & Easy Potato Recipes: 30 Scrumptious Recipes for Breakfast Potatoes, Potato Side Dishes and More

 What To Do:

-- Place the potatoes in a large pot and add just enough water to cover the potatoes.
-Cook over high heat until boiling, then reduce the heat to medium and continue cooking for 20 to 25 minutes, or until fork-tender.
+- Place potatoes in a large pot and add just enough water to cover them.
+Cook over high heat until boiling, then reduce heat to medium and continue cooking 20 to 25 minutes, or until fork-tender.

-- Drain the potatoes and place in a large bowl; add the remaining ingredients and beat with an electric beater on medium speed until smooth.
+- Drain potatoes and place in a large bowl; add remaining ingredients and beat with an electric mixer on medium until smooth.

-- Place in a 2-quart casserole dish that has been coated with vegetable spray, cover, and bake for 15 to 20 minutes, until warmed through.
+- Place in casserole dish, cover, and bake 20 to 25 minutes, or until warmed through.

 Report Inappropriate Comment